MarcoMeter/pokemon_replay_recorder/README.md

 `python play.py --name my_replay_resume.json --resume my_replay.json`

-During the playthrough, you can press `P` to capture a screenshot.
+During the playthrough, you can press `P` to capture a screenshot or press `O` to save the state.

 # Replay